-In 2021, all students will participate in an 80 minute STEM class each week facilitated by a specialist STEM teaching team.
+All students will participate in an 80 minute STEM class each week facilitated by a specialist STEM teaching team.
 These explicitly designed STEM classes will be planned for, in collaboration with the curriculum leaders and teaching teams to coordinate STEM projects, investigations and challenges in a purposeful way.
 We believe that deeper learning can occur when a cross-disciplinary approach is adopted that exposes students to a range of skills.
 These skills and dispositions have been obtained from the General Capability outcomes within the Victorian Curriculum.
 A STEM approach to learning and teaching can provide students with the chance to develop their critical thinking, creativity, communication and collaboration; vital skills for their future within this 21st century.

 Inquiry-based concepts developed within Faith and Life here at St. Peter’s Primary school is where students are encouraged to build on their empathy, curiosity, understanding, questioning and ability to take action.